 Sustainable supply chain management is an integral part of the business and is essential to the company to achieve operation efficiency.
-SAUDEE has implemented several initiative to build its sustainable supply chain management by acutely underpinned of local sourcing and appointing local distributors.
+SAUDEE has been implemented several initiative to build its sustainable supply chain management by acutely underpinned of local sourcing and appointing local distributors.
 It is not only for the purpose of the contributing to the local economy, but we have greater control of our suppliers and distributors as well as reduce supply chain costs.

-Most of our indirect materials are supplied by local suppliers except for the majority of direct materials are imported due to short supply in Malaysia.
+Most of our indirect materials are supplied by local suppliers except for the majority of direct materials are imported as due to short supply in Malaysia.
 By managing the sustainability of our supply chain, appointing local distributors is an effective way to expand our market share in local areas.

-The table below shows number of local and foreign purchases of materials in FYE 2022 and FYE 2021.
+The table below shows number of local and foreign purchases of materials in FYE 2023 and FYE 2022.

-)22 Suppliers 2021 No. of Suppliers
+2023 No. of Suppliers 2022 No. of Suppliers

 Description Local Foreign Local Foreign

-Direct and indirect material 337 24 129 19
+Direct and indirect material 460 32 337 24